Airtes00/Lansweeper-PS/README.md

 *Even though we got the user's credentials and passed them to the cmdlet, this is not mandatory.
 It is shown here for demonstration purposes.*

-We can also see the results of our query are now properties of our variable that we are free to reference whenever we want.
 ```Powershell
 $Creds = Get-Credential
 $var = Get-LSAsset -AssetName "Class-SVR1" -SQLInstance "SVR3-SQL" -Credentials $Creds